 SIMPLE AND STUBBORN

 " I admire from a distance the stubborn pine on the cliff by the sea, or as it is settled down in the acidic bog where no one else dares to stand.
-Without flowers and any other attributes it expresses the simple man´s striving forward. "
+Without flowers and any other attributes it expresses the simple man´s striving upward and forward. "

 Passionate about trees and Nordic history, Thor Holvila lives and work between the bustling city of Gothenburg and his cabin in the mountains of Dalarna.